lukenew2/crypto_automation_system/README.md

 ## Testing

-Now that our application is deployed we can test it using the AWS console.
+Now that your application is deployed you can test it using the AWS console.

 1. In AWS search **Lambda** and in the left side bar choose **functions**.
 You should see two functions:
     1. **crypto_bot-prod** writes incoming trade signals to your database